Urban air mobility: Vertiports

 According to the FAA, a vertiport is an identifiable ground or elevated area, that can be associated with various equipment and facilities, used for the take off and landing of tiltrotor aircraft and rotorcraft.
 The industry has used different terms for describing the various levels of equipment and sizes of these facilities.
 Vertipads are simple landing pads designed to be used by one aircraft at a time.
-Vertiports or vertibases can feature one or more Final Approach and Takeoff (FATO) and Touch-down and Lift-off (TLOF) areas, as well as several VTOL stands and other aircraft and passenger facilities.
+Vertiports or vertibases can feature one or more final approach and takeoff (FATO) and touch-down and lift-off (TLOF) areas, as well as several VTOL stands and other aircraft and passenger facilities.
 Vertihubs are larger aviation facilities serving the largest structure in the UAM environment.
-They can offer service ssuch as FBOs and MROs.
+They can offer services such as FBOs and MROs.
 Vertihubs would serve concentrated high-traffic regions.

 In 2020, Lilium announced their plans to construct a vertiport near Orlando International Airport.
 Joby has partnered with REEF Technology and Neighborhood Property Group (NPG) to use the rooftops of parking structures as take-off and landing areas.